 Answer: All the guest houses/lodges in the trekking they have attached restaurant and they cook a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season)

 Answer: During the Tea house trekking there will be chances to charge your battery.
-We recommend to you bring extra pair for in case.
-Remember to bring your adapters !
-And we recommend you to take extra batteries along with you.Question: Is there any communication facilities on Tilicho lake around Annapurna Trekking?
+We recommend you bring an extra pair for in case.
+Remember to bring your own adapters!Question: Is there any communication facilities on Tilicho lake around Annapurna Trekking?

 Answer: In this trekking route you can get telephone services as well as internet services as well.Question: Can I use credit cards in Trekking?

-Answer: No, for the trekking you need to have cash because credit cards works city area of Nepal only.Question: When should I book my trip and what is the payments terms?
+Answer: No, for the trekking you need to have cash because credit cards work city area of Nepal only.Question: When should I book my trip and what is the payments terms?